My comments from the 2016 Pool/Spa/Patio show…

 A FEW OTHER COMMENTS:

 - Most people I spoke with were experiencing 10% to 30% growth this year.
 The one guy who was down 20% said it was because he hired (and fired) a sales guy who was a disaster.
-The guy who was up 50% made it clear that he did not want another year with that much growth.
+At the other extreme, the guy who said he was up 50% made it clear that he did not want another year with that much growth.

 - The Genesis booth was consistently (if not constantly) busy, which shows once again that these guys know what they are doing.